Jules LaDuron: Early career and first wife's suicide

 At the age of 33, LaDuron married Edna Duerr, the daughter of a wealthy Louisville couple.
 About six months later on June 25, 1927, Edna died by suicide after hanging herself from an attic rafter in her mother's home.
 She had reportedly suffered a nervous breakdown the week prior.
 At the time of her death, LaDuron was away on special work at a Chicago hospital.
 A few months later while still in Chicago, LaDuron married his second wife Freda Swanson.
-He had two children with Freda, a son named Jacques and a daughter named Suzanne.
+He had two children with her, a son named Jacques and a daughter named Suzanne.
 In 1929, LaDuron was named the physician for both the Delaware County infirmary and the county jail.
 During the Great Depression, he traveled to other states to find work as a doctor.
 States he worked in during this time included Florida, Alabama, Michigan, and Arizona.

 Second wife's disappearance and manslaughter charges

-On September 16, 1937, Freda disappeared from Muncie and was never found.
-Freda, who was born in Sweden, had been married to Jules for nine years.
+On September 16, 1937, Swanson disappeared from Muncie and was never found.
+Swanson, who was born in Sweden, had been married to LaDuron for nine years.
 They had also been separated twice during that timespan.
-At the time of Freda's disappearance, Jules was in the hospital due to a problem with his right eye, which caused permanent vision loss in that eye.
+At the time of Swanson's disappearance, LaDuron was in the hospital due to a problem with his right eye, which caused permanent vision loss in that eye.
 It was variously reported that LaDuron received an infection, or had his eye punctured while treating a patient.
 However, in 1972 LaDuron said he was hit by a tree branch.
 At the time of his wife's disappearance, he had been serving as Muncie city health commissioner and a corporate officer for a local beer company.
 In 1937, LaDuron stated "She disappears every time she flies off the handle.
 She'll show up.
 She always does."
-In October 1937, Muncie police detective August Felix searched the cisterns under LaDuron's home in order to "satisfy the gossips", and nothing was found.
+In October 1937, Muncie police detective August Felix searched the cisterns under LaDuron's home to "satisfy the gossips", and nothing was found.
 Police also searched three gravel pits in the area but did not find anything.
 In 1939, a professional deep sea diver was used to search gravel pits, ponds, and streams in the vicinity.
 In 1943, LaDuron pled not guilty to a charge of assault and battery against Ray Wills, a tenant on the LaDuron farm.
-In September 1945, LaDuron filed for divorce from Freda.
+In September 1945, LaDuron filed for divorce from Swanson.
 It was granted in March 1946 on the ground of desertion.
 Around 1950, LaDuron opened his own home office at Liberty Street in Muncie.